 Roll the die.
 You escape on a 5 or more.
-Some Class and Race abilities and some Treasures make it easier or harder to Run Away from all monsters.
+Some Class abilities and some Treasures might make it easier or harder to Run Away from all monsters.
 And some monsters give you a bonus or penalty to your roll for that monster only.

 If you fail to Run Away from a monster, it does Bad Stuff to you, as described on its card.
-This may vary from losing an Item, to losing one or more levels, to

-Death (see below).
+This may vary from losing an Item, to losing one or more levels, to Death (see below).

-If you are fleeing from multiple monsters, you roll separately to escape each one, in any order you choose, and suffer Bad Stuff from each one that catches you as soon as it catches you.
+If you are fleeing from multiple monsters, you roll separately to escape each one, in any order you choose, and suffer soon as it catches you.